KarruHarin/Marine_Map_Generator/Readme.md

+# Coral Reef Simulation — Proof of Concept

- Overview
+## Overview

 The proof of concept implements a fully seeded, deterministic coral reef simulation system built in Unity.  — a working pipeline from noise-generated terrain through to living, evolving coral agents — and prove that the system can behave in a biologically plausible way before any serious rendering or ML work begins.
 What exists now is a prototype that already does more than most procedural systems at this stage, while being honest about what is placeholder and what is production-ready.

- The Terrain Foundation
+## The Terrain Foundation

 The terrain pipeline follows the classic fractal Brownian motion approach — the same mathematical foundation I demonstrated in the entry task, now operating inside Unity on a 241×241 mesh chunk.